The Story of the Stars

 The Signs

-The twelve signs of the zodiac are not personality types.
-They are modes of expression.
-Mars in Aries acts directly, impulsively, with fire.
-Mars in Cancer acts protectively, emotionally, through the home.
-The planet is the what.
-The sign is the how.
+The twelve signs are not personality types — they are modes of expression.
+Mars in Aries acts with fire.
+Mars in Cancer acts through protection.
+From Aries (“Who am I?”) to Pisces (“What must I release?”).

 The Houses

-If the signs are the how, the houses are the where.
-The twelve houses divide the sky into twelve domains of life: self, money, communication, home, creativity, health, partnership, transformation, philosophy, career, community, and the unconscious.
-A planet's house tells you which area of life it activates.
-Venus in the 7th house brings beauty and desire into partnerships.
-Venus in the 10th brings it into career and public life.
+Twelve domains of life: self, money, communication, home, creativity, health, partnership, transformation, philosophy, career, community, and the unconscious.
+Venus in the 7th brings beauty into partnership.
+In the 10th, into career.

 The Aspects